-How To Make the Best Steak Marinade
+How To Make Steak Marinade

 The BEST Steak Marinade

-- 1/2 cup extra virgin olive oil
+- ½ cup extra virgin olive oil

-- 1/2 cup balsamic vinegar
+- ½ cup balsamic vinegar

-- 1/4 cup low sodium soy sauce
+- ¼ cup low sodium soy sauce

-- 1/4 cup Worcestershire sauce
+- ¼ cup Worcestershire sauce

-- 1/4 cup pineapple juice
+- ¼ cup pineapple juice

-- 2 tbsp brown sugar
+- 2 tablespoons brown sugar

-- 2 tbsp Dijon mustard
+- 2 tablespoons Dijon mustard

-- 1 tsp ground black pepper
+- 1 teaspoon ground black pepper

-- 2 tsp garlic powder
+- 2 teaspoons garlic powder